MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 To change the default CMake settings in Visual Studio 2017, choose **CMake | Change CMake Settings | CMakeLists.txt** from the main menu, or right-click CMakeSettings.txt in **Solution Explorer** and choose **Change CMake Settings**.
 Visual Studio then creates a new `CMakeSettings.json` file in your root project folder.
 You can open the file using the **CMake Settings** editor or modify the file directly.
 For more information, see [Customize CMake settings](../build/customize-cmake-settings.md).

-The following example shows the default configuration for Linux-Debug in Visual Studio 2017 based on the previous code example:
+The following example shows the default configuration for Linux-Debug in Visual Studio 2017 (and Visual Studio 2019 version 16.0) based on the previous code example:

 ```json
 {